 ADHD Medications

 Attention Deficit Hyperactivity Disorder (ADHD) medications require a written prescription or can be sent electronically to the pharmacy from your providers office or you can call 401-863-3953 for an appointment with a provider to discuss ADHD medications.
-Health Services providers will need copies of your ADHD evaluation and testing in order to prescribe these medications.
+Student Health Services providers will need copies of your ADHD evaluation and testing in order to prescribe these medications.

 Transfers